Identifying the lights position in photometric stereo under unknown lighting: Numerical experiments

-The graph on the left of Figure~\ref{synthsvd} displays the singular values of the data matrix $M$ from \eqref{eq:fact}, showing that it clearly has numerical rank $3$.
-Figure~\ref{synthresults} shows the reconstruction of the light vectors and of the model surface.
-The error on the vector is close to machine precision, while the accuracy on the surface is compatible with the quite large step size $h=\frac{1}{50}$.
+The graph on the left of \figurename~\ref{synthsvd} displays the singular values of the data matrix $M$ from \eqref{eq:fact}, showing that it clearly has numerical rank $3$. \figurename~\ref{synthlights} shows the reconstruction of the light vectors and \figurename~\ref{synthsurf} displays the restored surface.
+The light vectors are recovered up to machine precision, while the relative accuracy on the surface is $2.6\cdot 10^{-4}$, in accord with the quite large step size $h=\frac{1}{50}$.
+The two errors are defined by

+where $\|\cdot\|_F$ is the Frobenius norm, $(L,U)$ denote the exact matrices containing the light vectors and the surface slopes, respectively, and $(\tilde{L},\tilde{U})$ the reconstructed matrices.

 We repeated the same test after introducing 10\% Gaussian noise in the right-hand side $M$ of \eqref{eq:fact}.
-The presence of the noise is reflected in the singular values of $M$, reported in the graph on the right of Figure~\ref{synthsvd}.
-Though the rank of the matrix is 7, it is evident that it can be approximated by a rank 3 factorization.
-The computation is quite steady, as in this case the error on the light vectors is $5\cdot 10^{-3}$, while the surface error is $3\cdot 10^{-2}$.
+The presence of the noise is reflected in the singular values of $M$, depicted in the graph on the right of \figurename~\ref{synthsvd}.
+Though its rank is 7, it is evident that $M$ can be well approximated by a rank 3 matrix.
+The computation is quite steady, as in this case $E_{\text{lights}}=3.6\cdot 10^{-3}$, while $E_{\text{surface}}=1.5\cdot 10^{-2}$.

+The reconstruction in \figurename~\ref{synthsurf} was obtained by imposing homogeneous Dirichlet boundary conditions, which are exactly verified by model function \eqref{synthmod}.
+The error $u(x,y)-\tilde{u}(x,y)$ between the model and the reconstruction is displayed in \figurename~\ref{syntherrdir}.
+The graph in \figurename~\ref{syntherrneu} shows the error corresponding to exact Neumann conditions.
+In this case we fixed the value of the solution at the central point of the domain, that is, $\gamma=u(0,0)=0$; see Remark~\ref{rem:gamma}.
+Neumann conditions produced a less accurate reconstruction in proximity of the border of the domain, compared to Dirichlet conditions.

+To investigate how deviation from ideal lighting influences numerical results, we repeated the above experiment, with Dirichlet conditions and without noise, positioning the light sources at finite distance $\kappa A$ from the object, where $\kappa$ is a scale factor and $A$ is the horizontal width of the observed scene; in this particular example $A=2$.
+The synthetic images were generated by a model based on Lambert's law, which considers incident light rays, rather than parallel rays.
+The light directions were recovered by the procedure described in Section~\ref{sec:unknown}.

+When $\kappa<\infty$ the matrix $M$ in \eqref{eq:lsprob} is full-rank, and this deteriorates the approximation accuracy of the rank-3 factorization constructed in Section~\ref{sec:unknown}.
+We measure the closeness of the matrix $M$ to being rank-3 by the ratio $\sigma_3/\sigma_4$ between the third and the fourth singular value of $M$.
+Table~\ref{tab:rank} reports this ratio together with the errors $E_{\text{lights}}$ and $E_{\text{surface}}$, for values of $\kappa$ ranging from $\infty$ to 1.
+For example, when $\kappa=10$ the distance of the light source from the origin is 10 times the width of the observed scene.

+It is immediate to observe that when $\kappa$ takes value close to 1, the error produced in the light directions is amplified in the object reconstruction, leading to unacceptable results.
+We observed that the algorithm may fail in some situation, as the deviation from ideality can lead to a non positive definite matrix $G$ in \eqref{eq:diag}, causing an unrecoverable error.
+This is one of the drawbacks of the numerical method, that must be faced in future research.